mavlink/rfcs/text/0016-standard-modes.md

           When sticks are released vehicles return to their level-flight orientation and hold their original track against wind and external forces.
           Fixed-wing (FW) vehicles level orientation and maintain current track and altitude against wind and external forces.
           Hybrid MC/FW ("VTOL") vehicles first transition to FW mode (if needed) but otherwise behave in the same way as MC vehicles.
-          Multicopter (MC) vehicles may not support this mode.
+          Multicopter (MC) vehicles must not support this mode.
-          Other vehicle types may not support this mode (this may be revisited through the PR process).
+          Other vehicle types must not support this mode (this may be revisited through the PR process).
         </description>
       </entry>
       <entry value="4" name="MAV_STANDARD_MODE_ALTITUDE_HOLD">